JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/presenter-patterns.md

 ## 🔥☝️

 That is much easer to read through!
-What other things can you do to clean up your views?
+Presenters are commonly used to handle user interactions that modify the view state, like performing complex tasks that manipulate the view data.
+This example was very simplistic.
+Where in your code bases could you use a presenter to simplify your view logic?